giantjs/giant-developer-guide/src/entities.md

 In Giant, the fundamental entity is the *document*.
 Documents are semantically atomic representations of real-world entities, such as users, sessions, addresses, campaigns, etc. Documents, and in fact all entities within Giant might have their own internal structure made up of more specific entities.
 The difference is, that while any entity can be the owner of attribute entities, only documents might have fields.

-Fields, which represent single properties of documents, might only have a value entity besides its attributes.
+*Fields*, which represent single properties of documents, might only have a value entity besides its attributes.
 Based on the field's type, which may be singular (default), or collection, the value might itself have an entity structure of collection items.

-Items, for convenience reasons, are interchangeable with singular fields, and therefore share the same structure: a value, which in this case cannot contain further items, and other attributes.
+*Items*, for convenience reasons, are interchangeable with singular fields, and therefore share the same structure: a value, which in this case cannot contain further items, and other attributes.

 > Each entity is identified by an associated *key*.